saoyedotun/Vendo-Matic-800/README.md

 <p>The <code>feedMoney</code> method doesn’t return any value.
 It accepts a double parameter <code>balance</code>.
 It adds  money to the machine’s balance.</p>
 <p>The <code>selectProduct</code> method returns a boolean value.
 It accepts a String parameter <code>slot</code>.
 It selects a product based on its slot code.</p>
 <p>The <code>finishTransaction</code> method doesn’t return any value.
 It  finalizes the transaction, usually dispensing change and resetting the balance.</p>
-<h3 id="step-six-create-the-standardvendingmachine-class-in-the-com.techelevator.vendingmachine-package">Step Six: Create the <code>StandardVendingMachine</code> class in the <code>com.techelevator.vendingmachine</code> package</h3>
+<h3 id="step-seven--create-the-standardvendingmachine-class-in-the-com.techelevator.vendingmachine-package">Step Seven : Create the <code>StandardVendingMachine</code> class in the <code>com.techelevator.vendingmachine</code> package</h3>
 <p>Create a new class called <code>StandardVendingMachine.java</code> with the following requirements.</p>
 <blockquote>
 <p>The <code>StandardVendingMachine</code> class is a specific implementation of a vending machine, inheriting from the <code>AbstractVendingMachine</code> class.
 It provides concrete implementations for the abstract methods, defining how inventory is read, items are displayed, money is fed, products are selected, and transactions are finished.
 It utilizes the <code>Product</code>, <code>ProductType</code>, and <code>Transaction</code> classes to manage products and log transactions.</p>